 Michele Wyman is an amateur genealogist focused mainly on her Sicilian ancestors who settled in Omaha beginning in the late 1890s.
 As a member of Forgotten Omaha and administrator of Omaha History Club on Facebook, she has enjoyed discussing, sharing, and digging deeper into the past.
 Michele believes that learning about the history of her hometown, its neighborhoods, and its people provides valuable insight into the motivations and attitudes that continue to influence Omaha today.

-- A History of Possible Locations for the Trans-Mississippi Exposition
+- A History of the 1898 Trans-Mississippi and International Exposition

-- A History of the Greater American Exposition of 1899
+- A History of the 1899 Greater America Exposition

 - A History of the Demolition of the Expo Grounds in North Omaha

 - “How Park Board Will Help.
 Share it Will Take in Fitting up the Grounds of the Exposition.”
 Omaha World Herald 11 Jul.
 1897: 5.
 NewsBank.
 Web.
 3 May 2016.

 - “Bridges on the Lagoon.”
 Omaha World Herald 24 Nov.
 1897: 5.
 NewsBank.
 Web.
 27 Jun.
 2016.